Ten years ago, Patrice Bergeron forced the hockey world to learn his name a lot earlier than it was supposed to.

 The Bruins were a team that was expected to contend; they’d made the playoffs the previous two seasons, and though they had a new coach and a goaltending tandem consisting of an aging Felix Potvin and a not-yet-proven Andrew Raycroft, they weren’t a team that was looking to rush a teenager -- especially one with a résumé as limited as Bergeron’s.

-Not only was Bergeron not perceived to be NHL ready, he was still viewed as a player who was developing in the QMJHL, where he had only played one season with strong but not spectacular results.
+Not only was Bergeron not perceived to be NHL ready, he was still viewed as a player who was adjusting to the QMJHL, where he had only played one season with strong but not spectacular results.

 Yet in that 2003 training camp, Bergeron gave the NHL the first of many examples of his signature work ethic and hockey smarts, forcing the Bruins to keep him on the roster and give the future Selke winner a head start on a legendary career.